collective/tutorial.todoapp/docs/chapter_1.rst

    encoutered the concept.
 The best analogy in our case is to a car.
 The car engine has two simple states: `on` and `off`.
 To transition from on to off and vice versa, it needs some action from the driver.
 The same for our TODO items.
-They have to states: `open` and `complete`.
+They have two states: `open` and `complete`.
 In order to get them from `Incomplete` to `Complete`, the user needs to click something.
 Don't understand yet?
 Relax, sit back, and finish the tutorial.